astronomer/airflow-guides/guides/logging.md

 ## Adding Task Logs

-More logging statements can be added from within your python functions by using the `airflow.task` logger.
+All hooks and operators in Airflow will generate logs when the task is run.
+The logs that are generated will vary for each specific module but you can also add additional logging statements from within your python functions by accessing the `airflow.task` logger.
 It is currently not possible to add logs from within other operators or in the top-level code.

 The advantage of using a logger over print statements is that you can log at different levels of severity and use the level setting of loggers and handlers to control which logs are emitted to which location.
 Print statements are always set at the level of `INFO`.
 For example, using the default Airflow logging configuration the `airflow.task` logger is set at the level of `INFO`, which means logs at the level of `DEBUG` are not logged.
 You may want to see these logs when debugging your python tasks, to do so you simply need to set `AIRFLOW__LOGGING__LOGGING_LEVEL=DEBUG` or change the value of `logging_level` in `airflow.cfg`.
+After successful debugging the `logging_level` can simply be changed back to only display logs of a higher level without any changes to the DAG code being necessary.

 ```python